Rogdham/pyzstd/index.rst

     .. py:method:: __init__(self, filename, mode="r", *, level_or_option=None, zstd_dict=None)

-        The *filename* argument can be an existing `file object <https://docs.python.org/3/glossary.html#term-file-object>`_ to wrap, or the name of the file to open (as a ``str``, ``bytes`` or `path-like <https://docs.python.org/3/glossary.html#term-path-like-object>`_ object).
+        The *filename* parameter can be an existing `file object <https://docs.python.org/3/glossary.html#term-file-object>`_ to wrap, or the name of the file to open (as a ``str``, ``bytes`` or `path-like <https://docs.python.org/3/glossary.html#term-path-like-object>`_ object).
 When wrapping an existing file object, the wrapped file will not be closed when the ZstdFile is closed.

-        The *mode* argument can be either "r" for reading (default), "w" for overwriting, "x" for exclusive creation, or "a" for appending.
+        The *mode* parameter can be either "r" for reading (default), "w" for overwriting, "x" for exclusive creation, or "a" for appending.
 These can equivalently be given as "rb", "wb", "xb" and "ab" respectively.

         If in reading mode (decompression):

-            * The *level_or_option* argument can only be a ``dict`` object, that represents decompression option.
+            * The *level_or_option* parameter can only be a ``dict`` object, that represents decompression option.
 It doesn't support ``int`` type compression level in this case.
             * The input file may be the concatenation of multiple :ref:`frames<frame_block>`.

     In writing mode (compression), these methods are available: